knod/pa-data/README.md

 - plug your computer into power

 ## nodejs
-- find where node got installed on your computer.
+- If you downloaded nodejs manually, find where it got installed on your computer.
 May be in a hidden folder.
 We're working on figuring that out.

 ## Get code
 - go to https://github.com/knod/pa-data